ShunaMae/CompetitiveProgramming/README.md

 ## Overview

+Welcome to My COmpetitive Programing repository.
+This repository is my history on competitive progrmming, on and off, of course.

+When I was a kid, I did not like math.
+I made many petty mistakes, and I couldn't fully grasp the concept of numbers.
+Looking back, I want to embrace that part of me as well, because it made me improve on what I was good at at the point of time - English (and Japanese).
+After I discovered the wonders of programming in college, my skills soon came in handy - that I do not struggle with English.

 Welcome to Competitive Programming repository!
 This repository contains my (and others') codes for competitive programming.
 If I borrow someone's code, the referring URL is included in the file.

 ## Structure